zhangchengchuan/tp-1/docs/DeveloperGuide.md

 **Extensions:**
 * 1a.
 User enters an invalid module index<br>
     * 1a1.
-System requests for a valid module index.
+System shows error in reading index.
-    * 1a2.
-User enters the module index.
-    * Steps 1a1 - 1a2 are repeated until the module index entered is correct. <br>
-      Use case resumes from step 2.
+      Use case resumes from step 1.
 * 1b.
 System detects an error in the entered data.
-    * 1b1.
-System requests for the correct data.
-    * 1b2.
-User enters new data.
-    * Steps 1b1 - 1b2 are repeated until the data entered is correct. <br>
+    * 1a1.
+System shows error in reading index.
-      Use case resumes from step 2. <br><br>
+      Use case resumes from step 1. <br><br>

 **Use case: Delete Module**